nik01010/dashboardThemeSwitcher/README.md

 ## 4. Server changes
-In the Server part of your shinydashboard:
+In the Server part of your application:
 - Call the Shiny Module created above.
 - This will create an ObserveEvent that monitors the 'dbxChangeTheme' drop-box created within the Ui, and dynamically inject CSS code into the application in real-time.
 ```R